Moraut/Moraut/README.md

 </h1>

 Hi!
 I am Mohit and i am Data Scientist by profession.
-The following are a list of activities if pursue for fun:
+The following are a list of activities i pursue for fun:

 <br>:soccer: Follow Real Madrid and Arsenal Football Club</br>
 <br>:book: Read Books about Finance Managment, Productivity, Data Science etc.</br>